 Radiculopathy is commonly caused by:

 - Physical compression of the nerve by a herniated or bulging disc

 - The thickening of surrounding ligaments

-Radiculopathy can be caused by the thickening of spinal ligaments known as ossification.
-Ossification leads to the narrowing of space around nerve roots and results in the nerves being pinched or compressed.
+Radiculopathy can result from the thickening of spinal ligaments known as ossification.
+Ossification leads to space narrowing around nerve roots and results in the nerves being pinched or compressed.
 Some rarer causes of radiculopathy can include: